UrbanInstitute/dataviz-components/docs/runes-plan-combined.md

 - Keep [`docs/runes-migration-tracker.md`](./runes-migration-tracker.md) current; each row is pre-populated by phase so the team can update the `todo` → `in-progress` → `review` → `done` statuses as work advances.
 - When you pick up a component or phase below, jump to the matching sections in the migration guide (see the reference map that follows).
 - Phases outline a recommended order; teams can work in parallel as long as overlapping dependencies are coordinated.
-- Every code or test file modified during the migration must start with `Portions of this code have been written or edited by generative-AI tools.`; documentation like this plan is exempt.
+- Every code or test file modified during the migration must start with `Portions of this code have been written or edited by generative AI tools.`; documentation like this plan is exempt.

 ## Project Snapshot